 But a lot of customers forget about the exchange rate.

-However long or short your timeframe, there will be good times and bad times to exchange your money.
+There will be good times and bad times to exchange your money.

 The point is that a better exchange rate will ultimately put more money in your pocket.

-One additional check is to make sure you are dealing with a company that is Authorised by the Financial Conduct Authority (FCA).
+That's why it's worth making sure you are dealing with a company that is Authorised by the Financial Conduct Authority (FCA).

 To find out if a company is Authorised just type their name into the Financial Services Register.

-Quick Summary: SWIFT Money Transfers
+Quick Summary: SWIFT money transfers

 SWIFT is a safe and secure payment system that has stood the test of time.